Noncoplanar and chiral spin states on the way towards N\'eel ordering in fullerene Heisenberg models: Conclusion

 We find similar ordering tendencies on the C$_{80}$ geometry.
 The structure of the incipient Bragg peak is again determined by maximally covering the graph with a Néel pattern, which leads to a triplet of leading correlation eigenvectors transforming under the $\mathrm{T_{2u}}$ irrep.
 The tower of states corresponding to this inversion-odd incipient order consists of pairs of nearly degenerate (multiplets of) states, distinguished by their inversion eigenvalue.
 We can relate the wave functions of these states using an explicit operator constructed from Goldstone modes, which is odd under both inversion and time-reversal, indicating that the incipient ordering in C$_{80}$ is chiral.
 Such inversion-symmetry breaking may have interesting ramifications for optical probes: for instance, by breaking down the rule of mutual exclusion~\cite{bernath2005spectra}, it may make Raman-active modes of C$_{80}$ visible in infrared spectroscopy or vice versa.
 Furthermore, the noncoplanar magnetic textures of both molecules may induce anomalous Hall response~\cite{Yamaguchi2021MagneticTextureAHE} that may in turn affect the superconductivity of such materials as $\mathrm{K_3C_{60}}$.
 Here too, the chiral magnetic ground state of C$_{80}$ may open the door to more exotic superconducting behaviour, which will be interesting to explore in future theoretical and experimental work.

 Finally, we argue that our findings are not limited to the C$_{60}$ and C$_{80}$ geometries, but are relevant for much wider class of fullerene geometries.
 A case in point are the two sequences of fullerenes with full icosahedral symmetry, shown in Fig.~\ref{fig:large n}, whose differing geometries lead to chiral incipient ordering in one sequence but not in the other, a surprisingly persistent frustration effect even in the limit of very large molecules.
-Numerically exploring these large molecules, fullerenes with lower symmetry, as well as the intermediate-$U$ Hubbard model more relevant for real fullerenes, are all exciting directions for future work, calling for improvements to our current neural-quantum-state techniques, which will in turn also benefit studies of lattice models.
+Numerically exploring these large molecules, fullerenes with lower symmetry, other magnetic molecules (e.g. with icosidodecahedral symmetry and larger spins~\cite{Neuscamman2012,Ummethum2013}), as well as the intermediate-$U$ Hubbard model more relevant for real fullerenes, are all exciting directions for future work, calling for improvements to our current neural-quantum-state techniques, which will in turn also benefit studies of lattice models.
 From a technical point of view, tensor-network studies of C$_{80}$ would also be interesting, as they may show time-reversal symmetry breaking explicitly~\cite{Cirac2017FundamentalMPS}.